 Is there a Minimum Fence Height?

-Do the New UK Rules Affect All Fence Types?
+Do the Current UK Rules Affect All Fence Types?

 Can I Have a Fence Taller Than 2m?